gluster/glusterdocs/docs/Administrator Guide/Managing Volumes.md

 > **Note**
 >
-> It is recommended that you to set server.allow-insecure option to ON if
+> It is recommended to set server.allow-insecure option to ON if
 > there are too many bricks in each volume or if there are too many
 > services which have already utilized all the privileged ports in the
 > system.
 Turning this option ON allows ports to accept/reject messages